How Afternoon Tea Works

 Afternoon tea is NOT the same thing as high tea.
 High Tea is a working class family evening meal or dinner, made up of hearty dishes and it was served between 5PM and 7PM.

 Afternoon tea is also known as ‘low tea’ since tea is served on low tables with comfortable chairs.
 High Tea, on the other hand, is eaten at a high table (dining room table).
+When people call afternoon tea, ‘high tea’ since they think it sounds fancy, they are simply incorrect.

-Proper Afternoon Tea Courses
+Afternoon Tea Courses

 Traditional afternoon tea is served in three courses on a tiered stand along with a pot of tea.
-Tea sandwiches are eaten first, then scones with clotted cream and jam, and then finally, the sweets.

 First Course: Tea Sandwiches

 Tea sandwiches are small and bite-sized, to be eaten with your fingers, not with a knife and fork.
-They’re usually made crustless to make it easier to eat and to give it a more delicate look.
+They’re usually crustless to make it easier to eat and to give it a more delicate look.
 Classics are cucumber, egg salad, and smoked salmon.

 Second Course: Scones